 The purpose of the PWT is to connect Cornell faculty, staff and extension educators with stakeholders in identifying issues, studying needs, creating educational materials, and designing learning experiences that address recyling agricultural plastics.

-A meeting is being planned for Spring 2015 (TBA) and we invite those with an interest in recycling agricultural plastics to contact us with suggestions, ideas, comments, or just to let us know you are interested in being part of the PWT.
+A roundtable discussion is being planned for April 27, 2015 and we invite those with an interest in recycling agricultural plastics to contact us with suggestions, ideas, comments, or just to let us know you are interested in being part of the PWT.

 RAPP NYS Map shows baling activity and locations including super sack locations and where RAPP education is occurring. (click on the map)